Things We Didn't Think Could Happen in America - 3.22

 Well, it also tells us where he's going, right?

-Because if we look back at the past and we see over and over again cases or his involvement in cases where exculpatory evidence was withheld, uh both him and Weissman, both Muller and Weissman, and we see that this is a pattern of behavior, then we have to assume that this is the same kind of pattern that we're going to see in the future.
+Because if we look back at the past and we see over and over again cases or his involvement in cases where exculpatory evidence was withheld, both him and Weissman, both Mueller and Weissman, and we see that this is a pattern of behavior, then we have to assume that this is the same kind of pattern that we're going to see in the future.

 So where is he going?

-And when you look at the past, and it's specifically the case in Boston, which is so early on, you're looking at the 1980s, and you see what happened there, how four men were wrongly convicted, even though the FBI, then supervised by Mueller, had evidence that these four men were not guilty of murder.
+And when you look at the past, and specifically the case in Boston, which is so early on, you're looking at the 1980s, and you see what happened there, how four men were wrongly convicted, even though the FBI, then supervised by Mueller, had evidence that these four men were not guilty of murder.

-if not more egregiously, in New York, where he specifically withheld exculpatory evidence and people went to prison, um, and then he was reprimanded by a judge, but then of course he has a friend get him off and uh write a letter to the judge asking to remove his name from this reprimand uh that the judge issued,
+But then, of course, he has a friend get him off and write a letter to the judge asking him to remove his name from this reprimand that the judge issued.

-So it's very incestuous, all these people know each other, they protect each other.
+All these people know each other.

-Um, but if you go into their past, they're not as shiny as the media and other people make them seem out to be.
+But if you go into their past, they're not as shiny as the media and other people make them seem out to be.

 I couldn't agree more, David.